File Operations in Perl¶

 The second

-has each argument being passed as an array (list items), so Perl can bypass the shell and directly invoke the command withexecvp()
+openhas each argument being passed as an array (list items), so Perl can bypass the shell and directly invoke the command withexecvp()-like behavior.- Perl uses

 - Perl uses